nehamoopen/workshop-worcs-pilot/README.md

 You are encouraged to use your own data, code, and manuscript text during the workshop.

 If you do not have your own data, you can use [Allison Horst's Penguin dataset](https://github.com/allisonhorst/palmerpenguins).
-You can use this data by entering the following code in the `prepare_data.R` script:
+You can use this data by entering the following code in the `prepare_data.R` script.

+In case you need some code to run with the Penguin data, you can use some of the [example code](https://allisonhorst.github.io/palmerpenguins/articles/examples.html) on the `palmerpenguins` R package website.

 ``` r
 install.packages("remotes")